paveldn/haier-esphome/docs/faq.rst

 **A:** This warning means that the AC denied the control command.
 It can happen in two cases: either the AC is using a different type of control or the structure of the status packet is different.
 You can try using the `control_method: SET_SINGLE_PARAMETER`.
 If that doesn't help, you can try to figure out the size of different parts of the status packet using this method: `Haier protocol overview <./docs/protocol_overview.rst>`.
 If nothing helps, you can create an issue on GitHub.

 **Q:** My ESP is communicating with the AC, but I can't control it.
-Or I can control it, but my sensors show wrong information.
+Or I can control it, but my sensors show the wrong information.
 -------------------------------------------------------------------------------------------------------------------------------

 **A:** Most likely, you have one of two problems: either the wrong control method or the wrong status packet structure.
 You can try using the `control_method: SET_SINGLE_PARAMETER`.
 If that doesn't help, you can try to figure out the size of different parts of the status packet using this method: `Haier protocol overview <./docs/protocol_overview.rst>`.